dalojo

 • 26. any building in which two (2) or more motor vehicles, either with or without drivers, are kept ready for fire to the public, but shall not include street stands, public service stations, or other public places designated by proper authority as parking spaces.
 For motor vehicles for hire while awaiting or soliciting business.

-B) GARAGE
+B) HIGHWAY

 C) GROSS WEIGHT